How to Make a Hops Wreath for Fall

 I simply twisted most of the hops vines around my grapevine wreath base.
 When the vines and the hop bells were not following the circle close enough, I used itty bitty pieces of wire to attach them closer to the wreath form.

-I hang my DIY hops wreath on an old door in my living room.
+I hung my DIY hops wreath on an old door in my living room.
 It is out of the way and won’t be disturbed while it dries in.
 Remember to preserve your hops decoration.
 You should touch it as little as possible and let it air dry naturally.

 That’s it!
 There are no more steps in making a hops wreath for fall.
 Easy enough, right?!